Physical Education (B.S.)

 HHP 1350 Introduction to Health and Physical Education (2 hours)

 This course provides an overview of the field of Health and Physical Education.
-Topics addressed will include: How to become a Health and Physical Education teacher; Passing the Praxis; the role of Health and Physical Education in society; the role of Health and Physical Education in the school setting; the history of Physical Education; and current issues in Health.
+Topics addressed will include: How to become a Health and Physical Education teacher; the role of Health and Physical Education in society; the role of Health and Physical Education in the school setting; the history of Physical Education; and current issues in Health.

 Normally offered each spring semester.